quantrocket/networking/README.md

 The source code is released under CC BY-NC 3.0.
 Feel free to share and remix this work while using it for non-commercial purpose only.
 Please mention me as the base of your work.
 Please read http://creativecommons.org/licenses/by-nc/3.0/ for further information.

-Kind regards

-Christian Glöckner
+Kind regards, Christian Glöckner

-# Event customization
+# Customizing events
 ===

 Events mustn't contain pointers or other high-level data which are based on pointers.
 This limitation is founded in the easy way the system is sending and receiving data over the network.
 There is no serialization of given events.
 Therefore each event has to use primitive value types only.
 Remember to serialize and unserialize all data on your own before inserting these data into your derived event.